PaolaDMadd/testReact/README.md

-# React for newbie: how to deploy react-app in GitHub pages in few steps
+# React for newbie: how to deploy react-app in GitHub pages

 1) in terminal use << npx create-react-app file-Name >> to create a new react file.